 - Find the remaining two fabric panels.
 Fold each in half, right sides together.
 Pin along the side.

 - Using a ½” seam allowance, stitch both side seams to create two tubes.
 Press the seam allowances open.

 - Leave the smaller tube (the sleeve) wrong side out.

-- Fold the larger tube (the lining) in half, wrong sides together, aligning the raw edges and creating a folded edge opposite.
+- Fold the larger tube (the lining) in half, wrong sides together – so it is now right sides out, aligning the raw edges and creating a folded edge opposite.
 Pin the raw edges together but don’t pin the top of the tube closed.

 - Slip this folded lining tube over the quilted exterior tube.